shakes76/PatternFlow/recognition/Dattatreya_COMP3710_Project/README.md

 **U-NET Architecture**

 The U-Net is a convolutional network architecture designed for fast and precise segmentation of images.
 The algorithm has outperformed the prior best method of sliding-window convolutional network and won various international challenges.
 The network architecture is U-shaped which is symmetrically designed and consists of two major parts – the left part is called the contracting path which comprises of the general convolutional processes while the right part is expansive path which is constituted by transposed 2d convolutional layers.
+One of the major features of U-NET is that it comprises of skip connections between the contraction and expansion path which applies a concatenation operator instead of a sum.
+These skip connections assist in transferring local information to the global information while upsampling.
 The U-NET architecture is shown below: -

 ![UNET Image](https://github.com/Dattatreya-45586327/PatternFlow/blob/topic-recognition/recognition/Dattatreya_COMP3710_Project/UNET.png)

+**Contracting Path Components**

+The contracting path is composed of 4 blocks.
+Each of these blocks is composed of: -

+- 3x3 Convolution Layer + activation function (with batch normalization)
+- 3x3 Convolution Layer + activation function (with batch normalization)
+- 2x2 Max Pooling

+**Bottleneck**

+It is located between the contracting and expanding paths.
+It is built from 2 convolutional layers with batch normalisation and dropout

+**Expanding Path Components**

+It also composed of 4 blocks and each block comprises of: -

+- Deconvolution layer with stride 2
+- Concatenation with the corresponding cropped feature map from the contracting path
+- 3x3 Convolution Layer + activation function (with batch normalization)
+- 3x3 Convolution Layer + activation function (with batch normalization)

+**Train, Validation and Test Split**

+For this problem the train, validation and test split was in the ratio of 60:20:20.
+As the overall sample size was 2594 so a higher weightage was given on the overall training and validation set, so that the model can be robust

+**Model Training and Best Model Selection**

+The developed UNET model is trained on the ISIC training data set and the best model selection takes place on the basis of improvement of validation data set dice loss.
+Callback parameter has been assigned to capture the best model which has the lowest validation dice loss.

 **Documentation of Python Code Files**